When Robotics Meets Wireless Communications: An Introductory Tutorial: Mobile Robot Modeling

-where $V_s$ is the amplitude of the PWM signal and $u_k(t)\in[-1,1]$ is the normalized control signal.
-Circuit theory and electromechanical equations are then used to derive the equations relating the input current $i_k(t)$ to the angular speed $\omega_k$ of the wheel which is mechanically coupled with the motor's shaft.
-Then, the dynamic model is used to relate the WMR state vector to the wheel's angular speed.
+where $V_s$ is the amplitude of the \ac{PWM} signal and $u_k(t)\in[-1,1]$ is the normalized control signal.
+Circuit theory and electromechanical equations are then used to derive the equations relating the input current $\mathfrak{i}_k(t)$ to the angular speed $\omega_k$ of the wheel that is mechanically coupled with the motor's shaft.
+Thereafter, the dynamic model is used to relate the WMR state vector to the wheel's angular speed.
 Finally, these equations are combined to obtain an equation relating the WMR energy consumption to the input vector $\mathbf{u}$ and the WMR state vector.
-To illustrate this method, we briefly present the energy consumption models of a DDR and of a TOMR.
-According to \cite{Rob7}, the DDR's energy consumption model is:
+To illustrate this method, we briefly present the energy consumption models of a \ac{DDR} and of a TOMR.
+According to \cite{Rob7}, the \ac{DDR}'s energy consumption model is:

-where the parameters $k_1$ and $k_2$ depend on electromechanical properties of the motors.
-Variables $\mathbf{u}$, $\mathbf{z}$ and $\mathbf{T}_q$ have the same definition as in (\ref{dyn:DDR:1})-(\ref{dyn:DDR:3}).
-The energy consumption model for the three-wheel omnidirectional \ac{MR} is given in \cite{Rob2} as:
+where the integrand corresponds to the electric power consumed and the parameters $k_1$ and $k_2$ depend on electromechanical properties of the motors.
+Variables $\mathbf{u}$, $\mathbf{z}$, and $\mathbf{T}_q$ have the same definition as in (\ref{dyn:DDR:1})-(\ref{dyn:DDR:3}).
+The energy consumption model for the three-wheeled omnidirectional \ac{MR} is given in \cite{Rob2} as:

-where $\mathbf{u}(t)$, $\mathbf{p}(t)$, and $\mathbf{T}_q$ have the same definition as in (\ref{dyn:TOMR:1}), while $k_1$ and $k_2$ depend on the motor's electromechanical characteristics.
-In \cite{Mob6}, the authors present an energy consumption model for a car-like robot derived using the same method, but neglecting the energy required to steer.
+where $\mathbf{u}(t)$, $\mathbf{p}(t)$, and $\mathbf{B}$ have the same definition as in (\ref{dyn:TOMR:1}), while $k_1$ and $k_2$ depend on the motor's electromechanical characteristics.
+In \cite{Mob6}, the authors present an energy consumption model for a car-like robot derived using the same method, however neglecting the energy required to steer.

-This model describes the electrical energy consumed at the input of the motors and takes into account the energy lost as heat within the motor.
-Note that (\ref{eq:En:e4}) and (\ref{eq:En:e5}) are quadratic functions of the normalized control signal $\mathbf{u}(t)$.
+This model describes the electrical energy consumed at the input of the motors and takes into account the energy lost as heat within the motor. (\ref{eq:En:e4}) and (\ref{eq:En:e5}) are quadratic functions of the normalized control signal $\mathbf{u}(t)$.

-\item {\bf Physics approach.} Another approach to describe the WMR energy consumption is to analyze the system from an external perspective and calculate the WMR's kinetic energy and the energy required to overcome the floor's friction.
-To illustrate this type of model, let us consider the energy consumption model of the DDR presented in \cite{Rob6}:
+{\bf Physics approach}: another approach to describe the WMR energy consumption is to analyze the system from an external perspective and calculate the WMR's kinetic energy and the energy required to overcome the floor's friction.
+To illustrate this type of model, let us consider the energy consumption model of the \ac{DDR} presented in \cite{Rob6}: